bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 HMC Algorithm Correctness
 -------------------------

-To show that that HMC correctly produces samples, we will show that the algorithm correctly samples from the *joint* canonical ensemble distribution :math:`P(q, p)`.
+To show that HMC correctly produces samples, we will show that the algorithm correctly samples from the *joint* canonical ensemble distribution :math:`P(q, p)`.
-Since we already identified that this joint distribution can be factored into independent distributions across :math:`P(q)` and :math:`P(p)` (Equation 42), our final output can just take the :math:`q` part of each sample we generate to get our desired result.
+Since we already identified that this joint distribution can be factored into independent distributions :math:`P(q)` and :math:`P(p)` (Equation 42), our final output can just take the :math:`q` samples to get our desired result.

-We ultimately want to show that that the next state returned in Listing 1 occurs with the correct probability according to the canonical distribution.
+We ultimately want to show that the next state returned in Listing 1 occurs with the correct probability according to the canonical distribution.
-First, we'll look at sampling of our momentum.
+First, we'll look at the very first operation: sampling of the momentum (Line 11 from Listing 1).
 Assume that you have sampled :math:`q` properly (up to this point) according to our canonical distribution (the input to Listing 1).
-Since our momentum factor is independent, we can simply sample the momentum from the independent normal we defined and the resulting sample :math:`(q, p)` will distributed according to canonical ensemble as required.
+Since our momentum factor is independent, we can simply sample the momentum from its correct distribution (an independent normal distribution) and the resulting sample :math:`(q, p)` will distributed according to the canonical ensemble as required.

-Next, we'll look at the rest of the algorithm, which runs Leapfrog for L steps and does an MH update.
-We'll be talking more informally in terms of arbitrarily small partitions of phase space (:math:`(q, p)`).
-Since these are arbitrarily small, the probability and other associated quantities are constant within those region.
+Next, we'll look at the rest of the algorithm, which runs Leapfrog for L steps and does an MH update (Line 15-41).
+We'll only be sketching the idea here and will not go into too many formalities.
+To start, let's divide up phase space (:math:`(q, p)`) into arbitrarily small partitions.
+Since these are arbitrarily small regions, the probability density, Hamiltonian and other associated quantities are constant within those region.
 The idea is that these finite regions can be shrunk down to infinitesimally small sizes that we would need to prove the general result.
 Additionally, this is where the volume-preserving nature of the Leapfrog algorithm comes in (and negation of the momentum, which is also volume-preserving).
 We don't need to worry about our small regions ever growing (or shrinking) and thus, we can treat any region (before or after a Leapfrog step) similarly.
-Since we're just sketching the proof here, there's no need for all the formality so we'll use region and state interchangeably here.

-Assume you have sampled the current state :math:`(q, p)` according to the canonical distribution, which follows from the previous step.
+Assume you have sampled the current state :math:`(q, p)` according to the canonical distribution i.e., :math:`(q, p)` after you sample the momentum.
-The probability that the next state is in some (infinitesimally) small region :math:`X_k` is the sum of probabilities that it's already in :math:`X_k` and it gets rejected (:code:`else` statement in Listing 1) *plus* the probability that it's in some other state and moves into state :math:`X_k`.
-Given canonical distribution :math:`P(X_k)`, rejection probability :math:`R(X_k)`, and transition probability :math:`T(X_k|X_i)` from region :math:`i` to :math:`k`, we can see that:
+The probability that the next state is in some (infinitesimally) small region :math:`X_k` is the sum of probabilities that it's (a) already in :math:`X_k` and it gets rejected (:code:`else` statement in Listing 1) *plus* (b) the probability that it's in some other state and moves into state :math:`X_k`.
+Given canonical distribution probability state :math:`P(X_k)`, rejection probability :math:`R(X_k)`, and transition probability :math:`T(X_k|X_i)` from region :math:`i` to :math:`k`, we can see that:

 .. math::